- 1 Platform and network

 For more information, see Service Priorities.

 Most services scale their Kubernetes pods by using the Horizontal Pod Autoscaler.
 However, this tool can only use CPU or memory metrics from the Kubernetes Metric Server in the HorizontalPodAutoscaler Object.
 Private edition also works with the Kubernetes cluster scaler.
+Note that each service provides its own autoscaling rule, and that the autoscaling rule for a specific service is stored in the Helm charts for that service.

 Private edition uses ConfigMaps to pass variables and data to the deployed services.
 This allows each service to be separate from its configuration data, which is a factor in making each service immutable.
 Genesys provides Helm override attributes that you use to set the configuration values for each service.
 For more information, see the appropriate service guide.